-Aging is inevitable, they say, but there are several ways to live longer and better lives.
+Aging is inevitable, but there are several ways to live longer and better our lives.
+We go into more depth about this on The 4 Steps of the Virtuous Cycle.
 Guest speaker, Dan Buettner, is a writer and an explorer.
 He talks about his quest to find the fountain of youth.
 In the beginning, I was a little skeptical and I thought this episode might bring me more anxiety than I already have about aging.
 But then, when I was about to change to another podcast, Dan mentions the “blue zones”.

 What are blue zones?